Humancannonball/mqtt-app/report.md

 1. **EXPO to Python**: Messages sent from the EXPO app were properly received by the Python subscriber, with timestamps recorded.
 2. **Python to EXPO**: Responses were sent back to the `expo/result` topic and appeared in the EXPO app.

+The system uses three distinct MQTT topics for complete communication:
+- `expo/test`: Main channel for commands and messages from the app
+- `expo/result`: Channel for results and responses from the backend
+- `expo/status`: Monitoring channel for connection status and system messages

 ### 2. Command Handling

 The backend successfully processed different message formats: